The Wells County Public Library has the following available for in-house public use.

 - The Library’s wireless network is not secure.
 Information sent from or to your laptop can be captured by anyone else with a wireless device and the appropriate software, within three hundred feet.

 - No guarantee can be provided that you will be able to make a wireless connection.

 - The Library assumes no responsibility for the safety of equipment or for laptop configurations, security, or data files resulting from connection to the Library’s network.

 - Library staff cannot assist you if you have issues.
 Instead try some of the troubleshooting suggestions above.

 Bluffton Main Library Printing

 Wireless printing is available from any device with Internet access.
-Please email your document, picture or materials you would like printed to email@example.com
+Please email your document, pictures or materials you would like printed to email@example.com

 You will then receive a confirmation email containing your print code.
 Please Visit the Multi Function Copy machine located in the Reference area.
-Touch the screen and select ICE Print.
+Touch the screen and select Print Cloud.
 Staff are available to assist.